Glossary of Terminology

 CH2CHCN (vinyl cyanide); raw material for the manufacture of nitrile rubber, synthetic fibres, and plastics.

-A compound ingredient that enables an accelerator to exercise its maximum effect.
+A compound ingredient that enables an accelerator to reach its full potential.
 Inorganic activators are metallic oxides (such as zinc, lead, and magnesium oxides) and organic activators are long chain saturated fatty acids, e.g., stearic, and oleic.

 Most rubbers are formed by addition polymerisation.
 This process simply involves the “addition” of single monomers to each other without creating any by-products.